john-oreva/john-oreva/README.md

 ## I am a CS student at University.

 - 👀 Currently working on an NFT info bot.
-- ✍🏾 Right now, I am learning JavaScript, Node.js and React.
+- ✍🏾 Right now, I am learning JavaScript and React.
 - 🥅 2022 Goals: Contribute more on GitHub and improve my skills.
 - ⚡ Fun fact: I am a Chelsea fan!
 I also play alot of FIFA & Soccer.